Implementing SPA along key service pathways

 Before I get into the main topic, I'd like to share a video with you.

 What do you think?
-If you don’t feel anything, that’s exactly right!
+If you don’t feel anything at all, that’s exactly the point!

 The video above is from the web version, not the app.
-We’ve recently improved the user experience on the web by applying SPA technology to the main navigation paths Wadiz.
-So, it’s perfectly natural that you don’t feel any lag, discomfort, or anything else—it just feels seamless.
+We’ve recently improved the user experience on the web by applying SPA technology to users’ main navigation paths Wadiz.
+So, if you don’t feel any lag, discomfort, or anything else—and everything feels natural—that’s exactly how it’s supposed to be.
 In this post, I’ll walk you through the details of these improvements.

 Background